foxt7ot/blog/_posts/2016-06-26-disqus-added.markdown

 *  It will land you to an installation page.
 *  Choose "Universal Code" from the "Choose your platform option".
   It will provide you embed code which you just have to copy and paste it under "_includes" in new file, say "disqus.html".
 *  This is the tricky part, as specified on official doc you have to place the code on whichever post you'd like to load Disqus.
-And we want something like a boolean variable which allows us to load comments on this post and on that post "nope, just don't do that".
+And we want something like a boolean variable which allows us to load comments on this post and on maybe on that post???  _"Ahh! nope, you just don't want to load comments on that one"_.
 *  Here comes the [Liquid][Liquid] for rescue, just assign
 {% highlight javascript %}
 {% raw %}